pauljones0/rfd-discord-bot/README.md

 ---

 This README provides a comprehensive guide for developers to understand, set up, deploy, and manage the RFD Hot Deals Discord Bot on Google Cloud.
+## Future Improvements
+Ideally, webhook management could be enhanced by using a Google Form for submissions.
+These submissions would automatically populate a Google Cloud Firestore database.
+The bot, running in a single container instance, would then fetch all webhooks from Firestore.
+When a new deal is found, it would notify all registered webhooks.
+This approach centralizes webhook management and scales more effectively than manually editing a YAML file, requiring only one running container.